BACK TO LIST

 Digital Government and Governance, Public Communication and Media, ICT for SDGs, City of Culture

-He has served as a principal investigator or co-researcher on more than 70 policy projects commissioned by government ministries and public institutions.
-In addition, he has served as a policy advisor to a wide range of governmental bodies, including the Office of the President, the Prime Minister’s Office, the Ministry of Economy and Finance, the Ministry of the Interior and Safety, the Ministry of Science and ICT, the Ministry of Trade, Industry and Energy, Ministry of SMEs and Startups, the Ministry of Culture, Sports and Tourism, and Korea Communications Standards Commission.
+Professor Lee has participated in more than eighty government-commissioned policy projects as principal or co-investigator.
+He has served as a policy advisor to the Office of the President, the Prime Minister’s Office, and multiple ministries, including the Ministry of Economy and Finance, Ministry of the Interior and Safety, Ministry of Science and ICT, Ministry of Trade, Industry and Energy, Ministry of SMEs and Startups, Ministry of Culture, Sports and Tourism, and the Korea Communications Standards Commission.
+In recognition of his contributions to public sector innovation and policy development, he has been awarded Ministerial Commendations from both the Ministry of the Interior and Safety and the Ministry of Culture, Sports and Tourism.

-Professor Lee has published over 80 scholarly articles in both international SSCI-indexed journals—including Government Information Quarterly, International Journal of Information Management, New Media & Society, Information, Communication & Society, and International Journal of Advertising—as well as in leading KCI-listed journals in South Korea.
+He has published over 80 peer-reviewed articles in SSCI- and KCI-indexed journals, including leading international outlets such as Government Information Quarterly, International Journal of Information Management, New Media & Society, Information, Communication & Society, and International Journal of Advertising.
+Through this sustained scholarly output, he has expanded both academic and policy impact in the fields of digital transformation, public governance innovation, and cultural and creative ecosystem strategy.